sourcegraph/sourcegraph-public-snapshot/doc/cli/references/repos/update-metadata.md

     	$ src repos update-metadata -repo=repoID -key=my-key -value=new-value

-  Omitting -value will set the value of the key to null~
+  Omitting -value will set the value of the key to null.

-  [DEPRECATED] Note that 'update-kvp' is deprecated and will be removed in future release~ Use 'update-metadata' instead~
+  [DEPRECATED] Note that 'update-kvp' is deprecated and will be removed in future release.
+Use 'update-metadata' instead.

 ```